uk-tre/website/docs/about/focus.md

 #### 3.1 UK TRE website

 We're developing the website to be easier to use, and contain key resources and events relevant to the UK TRE Community.
-This will become the central place to find out everything happened, and created and shared, across the community!
+This will become the central place to find out everything happening, and created and shared, across the community!

 #### 3.2 Content generation